 What was life like in the Victorian era?

-Living in the Victorian era was exciting because of all the new inventions, and steam trains and steam ships making travel a lot faster and easier.
-But, it was also a hard time to live in if you didn’t have much money.
+Living in the Victorian era was exciting because of all the new inventions and pace of change and progress, but it was a hard time to live in if you didn’t have much money.
 Even very young children had to work if their family needed them to.

-However, life improved a lot for people by the end of the Victorian era.
+However, life had improved a lot for people by the end of the Victorian era.
 Laws were put in place that made working conditions a bit better in factories and mines, and that stopped young children from working by requiring them to go to school instead.
 More people were living in cities, but hygiene and sanitation was more important thanks to people like Florence Nightingale.
-Plus, the Victorians began all the Christmas traditions like sending cards and decorating trees that we know today!
+Plus, the Victorians started the Christmas traditions like sending cards and decorating trees that we know and enjoy today!

 Top 10 facts

 - The inventions of machines in factories replaced jobs that people used to do, but people were needed to look after the machines and keep the factories clean.

 - Factories were built in cities, so people ended up moving to the cities to get jobs.
 Half the population in Britain lived in cities by the end of the Victorian era.